Elon Musk offers to buy Twitter for $41 billion | Business

 - United States

-Billionaire Elon Musk has offered to buy Twitter for about $41 billion, just days after rejecting a seat on the social media company's board.
+Billionaire Elon Musk has offered to buy Twitter for about $41 billion in cash, saying the social media company he has often criticized needs to go private to see effective changes.

 Musk's offer price of $54.20 per share, which was disclosed in a regulatory filing on Thursday, represents a 38% premium to Twitter's April 1 close, the last trading day before the Tesla CEO's more than 9% stake in the company was made public.
-Twitter's shares jumped 12% in premarket trading.
+The total deal value was calculated based on 763.58 million shares outstanding, according to Refinitiv data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)